 FullContact is a powerful contact management tool that helps you stay fully connected with your contacts.
 As a centralized database, FullContact syncs together all of your address books, merges duplicates, and adds more complete and enriched contact information from the web.
-FullContact lets you keep all your contacts synchronized and up-to-date on your phone, desktop, and even in your Gmail inbox.
+FullContact lets you keep all your contacts synchronized and up-to-date on your phone, desktop, and even in your Gmail.
 Download our apps and you’ll be able to access your contacts everywhere you need them.

-This guides serves as a resource for getting started with our Web App.
+This guide serves as a resource for getting started with our Web App.
 We outline the first things to do as a new user, best practice actions to take, and how to become a power user.
 Welcome aboard!

 Before you dive into this guide, download and watch our Getting Started webinar.
 You'll hear from one of our Customer Success Advocates and learn new tips and tricks.
 Prepare to become a FullContact power user!

 - Knowledge Base: Our Knowledge Base is a good place to find all FullContact help articles and how-to guidance.

 - Contact Us: If you have any further questions, don’t hesitate to contact our FullContact Support team.
 We are here to help.
 Contact us here.

 - Blog: Interested in the latest things on customer intelligence, contact management, and FullContact news?
 Subscribe to our blog to stay in the loop.

 To set yourself up for success, we'll walk you through the first crucial steps in setting up your FullContact account.

 1. Make sure your browser is up-to-date

 - Supported browsers: Chrome, Chromium Vivaldi, Firefox, Safari, Edge, and Opera.